 Animated Graphics for the PBS Origins History Webseries

-This video essay for the PBS Digital Studios series “In the Margins” makes extensive use of archival images, and some After Effects virtual camera magic and a set of richly-textured animated backgrounds brings the stills to life.
-I also created a package of animated wipes, lower thirds, and other on-screen graphics to add context and structure, and (of course) a logo build to serve as the mail title.
-The visually dense but understated design of the animated sequences dovetails with the information-rich, brisk-paced delivery of the essay, balancing well with the archival footage and giving the piece some nice visual punch without seizing attention from the narration.
+Besides the animated sequences, I created a package of backgrounds, animated wipes, lower thirds, and other on-screen graphics to add context and structure, plus a logo build to serve as the main title.
+The visually dense but understated design of the animated sequences dovetails with the information-rich, brisk-paced delivery of the essay, giving the pieces some nice visual punch without seizing attention from the narration.
 Like all PBS Digital Studios productions, quality, well-researched information takes center stage, and the production rises to meet it.
-It’s a great vision of what short-form educational web content can be, and it was a joy to work for a channel I actually subscribe to!